synesthesia/site2019/content/note/2022/2022-02-21-webmentions/index.md

 ## Other things

-_A note to myself - new functionality based on code developed by others, I need to spend some time to make the repo for this site openable, then make it public._
+~~_A note to myself - new functionality based on code developed by others, I need to spend some time to make the repo for this site openable, then make it public._~~
+<ins>now done - [here](https://github.com/synesthesia/site2019)</ins>